Writers' Trust of Canada: Awards

 All awards are open to citizens and permanent residents of Canada.
-Winners are decided by an independent jury, usually consisting of three prominent writers.
+Winners are decided by an independent jury, usually consisting of three writers.

 Shaughnessy Cohen Prize for Political Writing

 The Shaughnessy Cohen Prize for Political Writing was established in honour of Shaughnessy Cohen (1948–1998), an outspoken and popular Member of Parliament from Windsor, Ontario; she died after suffering a cerebral hemorrhage in the House of Commons of Canada just seconds after standing to address her peers.